 The answer is yes.
 You cannot make soap without lye.
 However, is there lye in your soap?
 Absolutely NOT.
 The lye combined with oils create the saponification process and then it is gone.
 If you purchase soap and you are told it is NOT made with lye, then it is NOT soap.
 Melt and Pour or most glycerin soaps are a by-product of large commercial soap processing companies.
 The glycerin is taken out of the soap and sent through more chemical changes to be sold for other products.
 So, in fact, you have to produce soap (using lye) in order to have the by-product of glycerin.

-Well to be honest we would like to say…“this is a no brainer!”
-But, we all have different skin types, wants, likes, and preferences.
+We all have different skin types, wants, likes, and preferences.
 So this question can only be answered by you.
 Try some of our soaps and then make a decision.
 We believe you’ll be converted to using a true handmade soap!

 This is a fantastic question and thank-you for asking!
 Any soap will “melt” away if it is not properly taken care of.
 Each soap maker has their way of creating the beautiful product they make.
 After all, making soap is a very old craft.
 In fact in our past history soap makers were held in high esteem.
 Some who were very good at it were commissioned by Royalty.
 To answer your question, our soaps will last as long as any other soap on the market if they are taken care of.
 If you leave them in your tub exposed to water, they will melt away.
 Any soap will.
 Handmade soap is more susceptible to this because they are a real soap and contain high quality oils.